 “Once we can see how this question of freedom of the will has been vitiated by post-romantic philosophy, with it’s inbuilt tendency to laziness and boredom, we can also see how it came about that existentialism found itself in a hole of it’s own digging, and how the philosophical developments since then have amounted to walking in circles round that hole.”
 (The Angry Years, page 214)

 A journalist once asked Wilson if he thought he has any influence as a philosopher, to which he replied “none at all.”
 It’s true of course – in terms of publicity his New Existentialism was obliterated by Deconstruction in the mid Sixties.
-Yet Wilson not only predicted the demise of postmodernism – at the height of it’s fashion – he has also outlived all of it’s main cult members.
-Exactly thirty years after Wilson formulated his theory of Faculty X in 1966, the culture critic Jon Savage could write that we have moved beyond postmodernism into “something with does not yet have a name” before describing this something as “today’s perceptual conundrum… the fact that you can live in several time zones at once” and observing it everywhere in popular culture.
+Yet Wilson not only predicted the demise of postmodernism – at the height of it’s fashion – he also outlived all of it’s main cult members.
+Thirty years after Wilson formulated his (as yet unnamed) theory of Faculty X in 1966, the culture critic Jon Savage could write that we have moved beyond postmodernism into “something with does not yet have a name” before describing this something as “today’s perceptual conundrum… the fact that you can live in several time zones at once” and observing it everywhere in popular culture.
 Wilson’s Proustian notion of “the reality of other times and other places” will eventually be seen as a very central concern well after the whimsical fancies of haute couture philosophy have faded away.

 “Like Sartre, Derrida believes there is no ‘hidden me’ hiding inside my head.
 What is more, there is no genuine ‘meaning’ out there either.
 He calls this meaning ‘presence’ and explains it is an illusion caused by time.”
 (Derrida Deconstructed, reprinted in Below the Iceberg).
 Whilst accepting that Derrida was a genuine philosopher – “if Sartre and Camus are philosophers, then Derrida most certainly is” – Wilson rejects his rejection of will.
 “Like Marx and Freud – and Foucault and Barthes – Derrida is a determinist; he has simply found somewhere else to lay the blame” (i.e. in the ambiguity of language).
 Despite his reputation as a Great Philosopher – mostly due to his obscure style – Derrida was merely talking cliches, and “overdoing the complications.
 All writers know about the ambiguity of language: Eliot says ‘Words slide, slip, crack under the strain.’
 But “linguistic slippage” isn’t really cause for a kind of defeatism….
 Similarly, Nietzsche once said: “The will to war is greater than the will to peace.”
 But if Bismarck had tried to use that as a justification of his militarism, Nietzsche would have winced.
 He didn’t quite mean it that way.
 Another point for Derrida, apparently.” (ibid) He also notes: “This means in turn that demonstrations of the “impossibility of philosophy,” like Derrida’s and Rorty’s, should not be allowed to depress us too much.
 In fact, Rorty ends, like Derrida, by contradicting himself… I suspect that the solution, where Derrida and Rorty are concerned, is simple.
 Neither are original thinkers; they have nothing much to say.
 But they are very acute critics….”
 Hence they are embraced by the literati but rejected by philosophers: “If Derrida is taken in the same spirit – of criticism of starry-eyed idealists like Rousseau – then what he is saying is bracing and salutary.
 Take it too far – as so many idiot “deconstructualists” now do – and it becomes an excuse for not even trying to think creatively…. it has become associated with a shallow and smart kind of scepticism.” (ibid).